-By Lan Jiang, PhD, Joandrea Hoegg, PhD, Darren W. Dahl, PhD, Amitava Chattopadhyay, PhD
+By Lan Jiang, PhD, Joandrea Hoegg, PhD (Canada), Darren W. Dahl, PhD (Canada), Amitava Chattopadhyay, PhD (France)

 As any well-seasoned agent knows, creating a connection with the client is essential.
 Connections can be made in a variety of ways and usually hinge on some common value or shared demographic.
 The intent of our research was to explore the effects of incidental similarities, or chance similarities, such as a shared name, birthday or birthplace, on the buyer-seller relationship.
 Our findings revealed that these types of connections enhance the client's favorable attitude and increase their intention to purchase.

 Incidental similarities refer to the trivial aspects of our lives that we share with another person.
 Examples of incidental similarities include a shared birthday or a common hometown.
 These "coincidences" aid in meeting a person's need to belong and may appear trivial on the surface, however, within the context of a buyer-seller relationship, can be building blocks for success.
 In the context of real estate, being aware of this phenomenon can assist agents as they strive to make those vital connections with the client.

 While it often seems uncanny when you meet someone who shares an incidental similarity with you, the truth is these chance similarities are not as rare as they sound.
 For example, the chance for at least two people to have the same birthday is greater than 50% in a group as small as 23 people (McKinney 1996).
 Often times, these incidental similarities may go unnoticed, if the agent does not investigate such questions.
 Develop a set of casual questions to ask the client when making introductions.
 This way you can easily identify any incidental similarities from the onset of the relationship and thus benefit from the positive effects.